C-Accel-CRIPT/cript-excel-uploader/README.md

 This repository contains scripts to upload data from a standard Excel template to the CRIPT database.

-**IMPORTANT!**
-DO NOT delete your Excel documents after running the uploader!
-All data is currently being uploaded to a test database, thus is at risk of being deleted.

-## Usage
+## Download executable file

 Executables are available for Windows and MacOS.
-These can be downloaded and run without installing Python or any other dependency.

 * **Windows**
     * Download **cript_uploader.exe** from the [latest release](https://github.com/C-Accel-CRIPT/cript-excel-uploader/releases)